-The oil pan gasket, has only one important job to do and that is; sealing the oil pan, to the bottom of the engine.
+The oil pan gasket, has only one important job to do.
+And, that is sealing the oil pan, to the bottom of the engine.

 But, it is not uncommon, for the gasket to wear out and start leaking oil.

-Therefore, oil pan gaskets, are a lot more important, than most people think.
+To clarify, oil pan gaskets, are a lot more important, than most people think.

 So, the oil pan gasket is one of the most important elements, in keeping your oil where it belongs.
 Consequently, engine oil pans, hold most of the oil in an engine, at a given time.